modgethanc/irc-goban/readme.md

 * web printing should stop detecting coordinates as pieces
 * undo command (req. both players to consent, etc.)
 * capture removes an entire group, which means:
 	* group detection, which means:
 	* adjacency detection
 * star point generation
 * ~~multi-remove to grab a list of stones at once~~
+* breakout a config file